epicentre-msf/carbon-travel-app/README.md

 1. **The travel planner**
    helps MSF/EPICENTRE decision makers to identify suitable meeting/events locations in order to minimise the *plane travel* CO2 emissions.
 This currently supports only locations where MSF is present (Office or Project)

-  **Note:** this algorithms uses straight line travel between cities and does not take into account possible stop overs
+  **Note:** this algorithms uses straight line travel between cities and does not (yet) take into account possible stop overs

 2. **The Amex Analysis**
-   This tab provides a *preliminary* analysis into the AMEX data.
+ Provides an analysis into the AMEX flight data.
 This dataset summarises all the air travels booked through the AMEX travel agency

 # Data sources